MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/device-onboarding-offboarding-macos-jamfpro.md

 1. Choose **Save**.

 1. Under **Preference Domain Properties** choose these settings
+    - Features
-    - Features > Use System Extensions: `enabled` - required for network extensions on Catalina
+        - Use System Extensions: `enabled` - required for network extensions on Catalina
-        - EDR preferences > Use Data Loss Prevention: `enabled`
+        - Use Data Loss Prevention: `enabled`
+    - EDR preferences >
-    - Group IDs: `enabled`
+        - Group IDs: `DLP_Enabled`
     - Antivirus engine > Passive mode: `true|false`.
 Use `true`if deploying DLP only.
 Use `false` or do not assign a value if deploying DLP and Microsoft Defender for Endpoint (MDE).

 1. Choose the **Scope** tab.